corym7/PaintingTutorials/README.md

 [LINK](https://www.youtube.com/@ArtisOpus)

 ### Cult of Paint
 > Dry, but informative.
 This is by far my favorite channel.
 Once you learn the basics, they cover recipes, techniques, and approaches for the intermediate painter that spread accross hundreds of topics.
-They also do occasional display quality mini' by a Golden Demon winner.
+They also do occasional display quality mini's by a Golden Demon winner.
 [LINK](https://www.youtube.com/@cultofpaint)

 ### Midwinter Minis